We are searching for

 There are a few different factors to consider when determining electric car costs.
 First, there is the initial purchase price of the car itself.
 Electric cars tend to be more expensive than their gasoline-powered counterparts, so this is something to remember when budgeting for your new vehicle.

 In addition to the purchase price, ongoing costs are associated with owning an electric car.
-These include charging station installation and maintenance, electricity costs, and potential range anxiety (the fear of running out of charge while on the road).
+These include charging station installation and EV maintenance costs, electricity costs, and potential range anxiety (the fear of running out of charge while on the road).

 Considering these factors, owning an electric car can be quite affordable.
 And as battery technology continues to improve, electric vehicles will only become cheaper and more convenient to own as time moves forward.